-The first day of school represents more than just the embarkation of your child’s academic journey.
-Yes, there are new things to learn, skills to master and goals to achieve but it’s also important to remember your child’s mind is not the only thing getting bigger… they are too!
+The first last few weeks of summer and the start of school represent more than just the next notch in your child’s academic journey.
+Yes, there are new things to learn, skills to master and goals to achieve but it’s also important to remember your child’s mind is not the only thing getting bigger…their bodies are growing too!
 No one wants their child to merely survive, you want them to thrive, and that starts with adequate nutrition.
-You may be able to prepare them for almost everything: freshly sharpened pencils, an endless supplies of neon highlighters, Lightening McQueen folders, Star Wars notebooks, Cinderella backpacks and anything else you can buy in the back to school section at Staples, but unless they are prepared to stay energized throughout the day they are merely objects, not the tools that will help them excel.
+You may be able to prepare them for almost everything: freshly sharpened pencils, an endless supply of neon highlighters, Lightening McQueen folders, Star Wars notebooks, Cinderella backpacks and anything else you can buy in the back to school section at Staples, but these are merely objects, not the tools they need to succeed.
+What's more important is that they are prepared to stay energized and focused throughout the day.

-By now, we are aware of how preservative-, trans-fat-, sodium- and high-fructose corn syrup- laden all of the processed foods once infiltrating lunch boxes are, but kids still want these familiar tasting foods and we want the simplicity and ease of simply tossing items into a lunchbox.
-One thing is for certain: they definitely don’t want to be different than their peers who are still eating these chemically processed foods.
-We now know that these foods will only slow down your child, physically and academically, as well as contribute to the rising childhood obesity epidemic unfortunately sweeping the nation.
+By now, we are all aware that the processed foods traditionally filling lunch boxes are laden with preservatives, trans-fats, high-sodium and high-fructose corn syrup, but kids still want these familiar tasting foods and we want the simplicity and ease of simply tossing packaged items into a lunch box.
+We now know that these foods will only slow down your child, physically and mentally, as well as contribute to the rising childhood obesity epidemic unfortunately sweeping the nation.
 At the end of the day, kids want what other kids are having, but whether its food allergies or adequate nutrition on your mind, you know you can’t send your kid off to school with those foods in their packed lunches.
 There are so many factors to keep in mind when you’re packing your child’s lunch - it needs to be fun and engaging, delicious, and healthful.
 There are a few things we need to tackle, so let’s start with food allergies.

-As I mentioned in Allergies: A to Z, the number of children suffering from food allergies is on the rise- eight percent of children until age 18 have a food allergy (that’s one in 12!).
-The most common food allergies include peanuts, milk, eggs, wheat and tree nuts, and they the peanut allergy has become so severe that some schools have started banning peanuts all together.
+The most common food allergies include peanuts, milk, eggs, wheat and tree nuts.
+The peanut allergy has become so severe that some schools have started banning peanuts all together.
 It may take an excel sheet with pivot tables and pie charts to keep track of which friend can’t eat what at the lunch table or the classroom food policies, so why not be proactive and pack a school lunch that won’t land you in allergy detention?

 Does your child love peanut butter and jelly sandwiches?
 Try a peanut-free alternative like SunButter, which is made from sunflower seeds.
-Healthy homemade trail mixes can always been a tough one to tackle but are great snacks, try pumpkin and sunflower seeds mixed with dried fruit and flaked coconut instead of store bought trail mixes which not only have peanuts but tons of sugary chocolate.
+Healthy homemade trail mix is a great option and easy to throw together.
+Try pumpkin and sunflower seeds mixed with dried fruit and flaked coconut instead of store bought trail mixes, which not only have peanuts, but tons of sugary chocolate.
 Here are some of my favorite peanut free packaged foods:

-Peanuts may be the most dangerous and common food allergy but one of the trickier food sensitivities is excluding eggs especially since mayonnaise is a popular condiment, try switching to hummus or honey mustard in your turkey cucumber wraps (whole wheat of course) or sandwiches (have you seen this adorable whole wheat goldfish shaped bread by Pepperidge Farms?).
-Also these Kidekals water-restistant, washable, personalized labels are great for informing others of your kids allergies.
+Peanuts may be the most dangerous and common food allergy, but one of the trickier food sensitivities is eggs, especially since mayonnaise is a popular condiment.
+Try switching to hummus or honey mustard in your turkey cucumber wraps (whole wheat of course) or sandwiches.